azanin/pandoc_resume/markdown/resume.md

 I used to work since the beginning in the team responsible for the order lifecycle management, actively contributing to:

-* the implementation of a new feature in the order system
+* the implementation of new features in the order system

 * the integration with external domain systems developing several anti-corruption-layers